Integrating Pelvic Floor Cueing into Your Yoga Classes

 Shelly Prosko, PT, PYT, C-IAYT

 It is wonderful to see the pelvic floor (PF) gain more media attention these days!
-As a yoga professional, you are well positioned to address PF wellness in your classes.
+As a yoga professional, you are well positioned to address PF wellness in your classes for both men and women.
 Unfortunately, accurate information about the PF is not always conveyed.
 What is the first thing that comes to mind when you think of practices to promote PF health?
 Kegel exercises?
 Mula bandha?
 If so, you may want to read on.

 What are the qualities of a healthy pelvic floor?

 While it is true that a healthy PF is one that is capable of being engaged and controlled voluntarily, it also needs to engage automatically in a functional, refined and coordinated way with other muscle groups.
 A healthy PF also needs to be extensible, be able to relax and move through its full excursion in timing with the respiratory diaphragm during the breath cycle.
 The PF expands, widens and descends as we inhale; and ascends into its dome-shaped position on exhalation (1).
 The amount of excursion and force that the PF produces as it moves up and down in timing with breath depends on the demands of the task.
 The ability of the PF to fulfill its roles in bowel, bladder, reproduction and sexual function as well as the roles it plays in breathing, core strategies, posture, hip function and dynamic balance will depend on a variety of factors.
 It is beyond the scope of this short blog to discuss those factors, but how we breathe, move, feel, what we think, what we eat, how we respond to and manage stress and how we relate and connect to ourselves, others and the world around us, are all factors that can influence how well the pelvic floor fulfills its roles (1).

 Do you over-cue Mula Bandha?